kurron/docker-sts/README.md

 #Overview
-This project is a simple Docker image that runs the [logFaces client](http://www.moonlit-software.com/).
+This project is a simple Docker image that runs the [Spring Tool Suite IDE]().

 #Prerequisites
 * a working [Docker](http://docker.io) engine